 The types in this example were very popular in that period.
 They are each identified on this panel in the Vyaz (Slavic linked calligraphy) inscriptions at top and bottom.
 They are, from upper left:

 1. От Бед Страждущих — Ot Bed Strazhdushchikh –“Of the Suffering from Distress,” sometimes given the fuller title Избавление От Бед Страждущих — Izbavlenie Ot Bed Strazhdushchikh — “Deliverance of the Suffering From Distress.”
 In the Moleben to the Mother of God are the words Богородица Владычица, поспеши и от бед избавь нас “Lady Mistress, hasten and from distress deliver us.”

-2. Огневидная — Ognevidnaya (Ognevidnuiya) — “Fiery Visage” Mother of God, discussed above.
+2. Огневидная — Ognevidnaya (Ognevidnuiya) — “Seen as Fire” Mother of God, discussed above.

 3. Неопалимая Купина — Neopalimaya Kupina — “Unburnt Thornbush” Mother of God, discussed at length in this previous posting: